Guide for New Students

 • At UMW, we recommend students take at least one ENGL writing course, such as ENGL 202, ENGL 306, ENGL 307, to partially fulfill this requirement.

-• To complete the requirement, a second ENGL writing course may be taken.
-In some cases, a writing intensive course in any discipline may be taken to complete the requirement.
+• In some cases the requirement can be fulfilled by a writing intensive course in any discipline.
 Students should contact medical school admissions offices to check on their acceptance of writing intensive courses.

 Course Selection: Required Introductory Courses for First-year Pre-Physician Assistant (PA) Students and Pre-Occupational Therapy (pre-OT) Students

-Pre-PA: Course prerequisites for PA programs vary widely among those programs.
+Course prerequisites for PA programs vary widely among those programs.
 Very early in their undergraduate studies, pre-PA students should research the course requirements of the PA programs of interest to them.
 Below are general guidelines.

-• Introductory Biology
+Introductory Biology

 • Most PA programs require one semester of introductory biology with lab.